 - Student parking is not available at Sindecuse Health Center for these workshops.

 Destroy Stress and Maximize Your Life!

 This workshop will teach students the various ways that stress affects them, and what to do about it!
 Students will learn a variety of healthy ways to cope with different types of stress, from self-care strategies to organization.
 Additionally, students will learn how to use mindfulness and meditation to relax, and ways to increase positive energy so that they can enjoy life more.

 This workshop will seek to challenge and dismantle the stigma of mental illness.
 Students will learn to identify warning signs of mental and emotional health problems and identify campus and community resources.
 Perceptions of mental health, barriers to help-seeking and coping strategies will be discussed.

 Are you confused by insurance lingo?
 Do you know the difference between a copay and coinsurance?
 A deductible and a premium?
 You're not alone.
 The world of insurance is complicated, confusing and changing!
 This workshop will help you begin to unravel the world of insurance so that you can be a partner in all aspects of your health care.

 On F.I.R.E!
 (Fighting Ignorance and Rape through Education): Be Part of the Solution

-F.I.R.E.
-Sexual Assault Peer Educators, a group of men and women committed to ending sexual assault, will educate their peers on strategies they can employ to end sexual assault at Western and within their communities.
-Students will also learn how to support a survivor of sexual assault, and the area resources which can help facilitate a person’s recovery from an assault.
+FIRE Sexual Assault Peer Educators, a group of students committed to ending sexual assault.
+They will educate their peers on gender based violence and strategies they can employ to end sexual assault at WMU and within their communities.
+Students will also learn how to support a survivor of sexual assault and the area resources which can help facilitate a person’s recovery.

 The demands of recreational or competitive sports require specific nutrition needs.
 Learn how to get the most from your diet without the use of expensive nutritional gimmicks.